Updated: May 9, 2022 by Jennifer Munsell

 In addition to this, male iguanas have very broad and powerful chests, which means they also stand taller than the females.

-Below are approximate growth charts for male and female iguanas.
+Below is an approximate growth chart for male and female iguanas.
 You can see that during their early years, male and female growth is pretty much the same.
 During their first couple of years of life, they are not yet fully sexually mature, which means the more obvious size and feature differences have not yet appeared.

 Keep in mind that the lengths listed are measured from the iguana’s snout to tail tip.